Understanding the Burden of Proof in Personal Injury Cases

 Remember, the plaintiff must convince the court that it’s more likely than not that their statements are true.
 If the court thinks it’s forty-nine or fifty-percent likely that the plaintiff is telling the truth, it’s not enough to win the case.

 Navigating the particulars of personal injury law can get complicated, especially in terms of the burden of proof and how to prove each element.
-It may be in your best interest to consult an experienced personal injury attorney to ensure you get the best possible outcome for your case.
+It may be in your best interest to contact our Houston personal injury lawyers near you to ensure you get the best possible outcome for your case.
+Call us at (713) 224-4878.